metasikander/www.BitcoinHivemind.com/faq/index.md

 2. ...**uncertainty**.
 If you can't guarantee the mechanism will *always* work, people will respond strategically to this, and avoid using it.
 Eventually, fate will drift everything into its weakest point, if that point is weak the idea will break.
 2. ...the **Chicken and Egg Scale Problem**, that there's no way to know if something is secure until people begin trusting it with large amounts of money.
 This makes all empirical assumptions about the project (51% honest, presence/effects of competition) permanently uncheckable, and disqualifies projects with many assumptions or even one potentially-untrue assumption.
 As a project grows, it may be attacked in extremely expensive ways.
 If it would not survive such attacks, it will never grow to that size.
 2. ...**differences between brands/individuals and digital identities**.
 In the real world, you can lose *more* than you've established: you can be sued, shamed, thrown in prison, or (traditionally) whacked.
 Online, you have little to lose.
-3. ...the **Exit Scam**, ie they tell Judges that the most profitable way to retire is by attacking on their last turn (can't be sued/killed, see above).
+3. ...the **Exit Scam**, i.e. they tell Judges that the most profitable way to retire is by attacking on their last turn (can't be sued/killed, see above).
 4. ...how **easy it is to collude**.
 If Judges think the mechanism is going to fail soon, they're actually much more likely to betray it.
 They could think this for any reason, including irrational panic, Keynesian-beauty-contest-panic, or induced-reasons such as "some guy says he's got 5 Judges and will kill their families unless they vote X".
 This implies Early Retirement and #3.
 5. ... **profit-equilibrium**.
 If Judging is a profitable industry, more Judges will join, increasing competitiveness and decreasing profits.
 This implies Early Retirement.
 6. ...**the opportunity cost of the attack**, ie that one could potentially make $100 million dollars just by moving a switch here rather than there.
 You intend to discourage this how, exactly?
 7. ...the **Double Mechanism Reputation Problem**, that proposing two ideas at once (such as a Judge being checked by an Auditor) necessarily means that one idea will go completely unused, making it irrelevant.
 This is fine strategically ("off-path reasoning"), but not economically (how do you pay Auditors who are never used?
 What if 10 million people sign up to be auditors?).
-8. ...**Sybil attacks**, ie that one person can be pretending (even from the very beginning, or for a long period of time) to be several people.
+8. ...**Sybil attacks**, i.e. that one person can be pretending (even from the very beginning, or for a long period of time) to be several people.

 I did not base my own choice on trial-and-error, I instead based it on my day-to-day real-world truth-finding experiences.

 ### In practice everyone [may] pull their data from some kind of external data feed.
 Presumably they'll use whatever is simplest and cheapest, then they'll be stuck with that until it completely breaks...

 This concern has only been voiced for scaled claims, not binaries (which probably are novel and don't have a feed).
-If Voters are instructed to use a few external sources (for comparison),Do they can double-check their answers (of course, if they believe others will NOT double-check, they will not either, so they might not), or more importantly switch to a new source if the first is broken.
+If Voters are instructed to use a few external sources (for comparison), they can double-check their answers (of course, if they believe others will NOT double-check, they will not either, so they might not), or more importantly switch to a new source if the first is broken.
 I personally find it highly unlikely that Yahoo or Google will start publishing wildly disparate financial index data, as they have every reason to ensure that the data is accurate.